zxlml/zxlml.github.io/eng_page.md

 **International Joint Conference on Artificial Intelligence 2024 [C] (Oral)**

-- In this paper, we provide a systematical generalization analysis of the first-order gradient-based bilevel optimization methods, based on the (on-average argument) algorithmic stability technique.
+- In this paper, we provide a systematic generalization analysis of the first-order gradient-based bilevel optimization methods, based on the (on-average argument) algorithmic stability technique.
 The verification codes are provided at: [https://github.com/zhangxuelincode/BilevelOptimization](https://github.com/zhangxuelincode/BilevelOptimization)
 </div>
 </div>